-- The dividend income received by a Turkish company from a Turkish resident company is fully exempt from corporate income tax. - Dividends received from a non-resident company are exempt from corporate income tax where - the non-resident payer is a corporation or limited liability company, - the Turkish recipient owns at least 10% of the paid-in capital of the payer for at least one year, - the profits out of which the dividends are paid are subject to foreign income tax of at least 15% (20% where the main activity of the payer is the provision of financing, including finance leasing, insurance services, or investments in securities) and - the dividends are remitted to Türkiye by the date the corporate income tax return is due.
+- The dividend income received by a Turkish company from a Turkish resident company is fully exempt from corporate income tax. - Dividends received from a non-resident company are fully exempt from corporate income tax where - the non-resident payer is a corporation or limited liability company, - the Turkish recipient owns at least 10% of the paid-in capital of the payer for at least one year. - the profits out of which the dividends are paid are subject to foreign income tax of at least 15% (20% where the main activity of the payer is the provision of financing, including finance leasing, insurance services, or investments in securities) and - the dividends are remitted to Türkiye by the date the corporate income tax return is due. - The law number 7491 published in the official gazette on 28 December 2023 has added a new provision which allows tax exemption on 50% of the dividends from non-resident companies.
+The only requirements to benefit from the 50% exemption are: - a minimum holding of 50% in the share capital of the foreign company, - The dividends must be remitted to Türkiye by the date corporate income tax is due.